Nathan-Nesbitt/G2T/Notes/02 Commands_G2T_NN.md

 `rsync` - Remote Sync (transfer files remotely)

 ```
-Example (Syncs the cygdrive folder on your local machiene onto the home directory on the server):
+Example (Syncs the cygdrive folder on your local machine onto the home directory on the server):
 rsync -rvz -e 'ssh -p 2222' /cygdrive/c/Users/Nathan/MyProject nathan@localhost:/home/nathan/MyProject
 ```

 `sudo` - Runs a command as root

 ```
-# Please don't do this in real life, it is bad practise to just assume a required 755 or 777
+# Please don't do this in real life, it is bad practice to just assume a required 755 or 777

 Example (runs command chmod as root):
 sudo chmod 755 /var/www/myProject